Vanessalb/Rebu/README.md

 ## _Why Us_
 We believe that every business action can have negative or positive impacts on the environment.
 We are passionate about finding technology-related solutions to address social, economic and environmental barriers.
 By addressing modern problems, we can create meaningful innovations that are cost effective, useful and practical.
 We are united by the simple principle of creating technology to create more opportunities for others.

+## _How it Works_
+Once the app is downloaded, users will first be taken to a log-in screen.
+Users can sign-up for an account or sign in with a Facebook or Gmail account.
+Information needed to create an account includes a background check, credit check and basic information.

 ## _Compatibility_
 <a href="https://www.apple.com/itunes/"><img src="https://github.com/Vanessalb/Rebu/blob/master/apple-logo-small.png?raw=true"></a> <a href="https://www.microsoft.com/en-US/store/apps/windows"><img src="https://github.com/Vanessalb/Rebu/blob/master/googleplay150.png?raw=true"></a>